Psanyu/qa-process-framework-webloan/02_Requirements/Sprint_1_Login_RBAC.md

 So that governance is maintained
 **Acceptance Criteria**
 Loan Manager:
-- Cannot add new users WebLoanAppFunctionalDesign_Loan…
+- Cannot add new users
 - Can manage customers
 - Can manage loans
 - Can view events